 10 Tea Blogs To Help You Learn About Tea

 One of the best things about learning about tea is learning about tea; the subject is immense and there is always more to learn.
 There are so many great resources out there, too many to list in this post, so here's a great starting point.
 We're just thrilled that so many people are learning more about tea.
 These are in no particular order.
-If you're more into a hands-on learning experience, check out the Eco-Cha Tea Club or check out our tea selection and start tasting some yourself!
+If you're more into a hands-on learning experience, check out the Eco-Cha Tea Club or check out our Taiwanese Tea Sampler and start tasting some yourself!

 Bonnie Eng is a cook and a passionate tea lover.
 Her blog explores all aspects of tea and food.
 It's a great resource to learn about new and exciting ways to enjoy tea.
 She provides well organized tea reviews categorized by tea type.
 Her recipe section features foods that pair well with tea and even some that use tea as an ingredient.
 There is also a section for tea spots that she recommends as well as crafts that involve tea.